 Security ID Tags

-The Security ID Tags are also called tamper-proof clips and are a great way of ensuring something has not been opened.
+The Security ID Tags are a great way of ensuring something has not been opened.
+The are also know as tamper-proof clips or security tags.

-If the security number is recorded in a register, then it will indicate when the Annual Inspection for the evacuation product has been carried out, and it should show who did the inspection.
-If the evacuation product is used in an emergency situation, then the Security ID Tag will release when the bag is opened.
+If the security number is recorded in a register, then it will indicate when the Annual Inspection for the evacuation product has been carried out.
+It should also show who did the inspection.
+If the evacuation product is used in an emergency situation, then the Security ID Tag will quickly release when the bag is opened.

-The Security ID Tag numbers are unique and are packed at random, so the number will not be used in sequence.
+The Security ID Tag numbers are unique.
+We deliberately packed them randomly, and the numbers are not in sequence.

 This product comes in a pack of 25.